AdguardTeam/LegalDocs/privacy_policy/en/privacy-notice-product-windows.md

 ### <a id="parental-control-check"></a> Parental Control website check

 When Parental Control is enabled, AdGuard uses its own web service to check websites against the database.
-Every time the user is about to visit the website, a request that contains this website’s domain name is sent to this web service.
-This information is not stored anywhere and is not used in any way other than to tell if the website is included in the Parental Control blacklist.
+We use the Lookup API for this purpose, and the information about visited website is sent in form of hash prefixes.
+This doesn’t allow us to determine which website is being visited.